textileio/powergate/cli-docs/pow/pow_data_info.md

 ## pow data info

-Get information about the current storate state of a cid
+Get information about the current storage state of a cid

 ### Synopsis

-Get information about the current storate state of a cid
+Get information about the current storage state of a cid

 ```
-pow data info [optional cid1,cid2,...] [flags]
+pow data info cid [flags]
 ```

 ### Options